sammymans/foodGPT/README.md

 ## Recommendation Model

-The Recommendation Mystem is a collaborative filtering model that provides recomendations based on user interactions.
+The Recommendation System is a collaborative filtering model that provides recommendations based on user interactions.
 The dataset provided review data that was converted to a matrix comparing users and recipes, with individual values representing the rating that user gave to that recipe.
 Two latent feature matrices are generated, which are iteratively solved for by the model and multiplied together to fill in the missing review data of the initially sparse review matrix.
 The rating for each recipe is normalized to between 0 and 1.

 ## Combined Model